-The financial statements are prepared under FRS 101 - Reduced Disclosure Framework and has taken advantage of the disclosure exemptions allowed under this standard.
+The financial statements are prepared under FRS 101 - Reduced Disclosure Framework and advantage has been taken of the disclosure exemptions allowed under this standard.
 The Company's parent undertaking, exemptions.
 Details of the recognition or measurement differences arising on the adoption of FRS 101 are included in notes to these financial statements.